-create a PO that reflects the
+auto-create or manually create a PO that reflects the requisition or a direct PO creation (without a requisition)

 link a PO to a call off contract e.g. a reference or link

-code the PO.
+create, code and amend the PO.
 This must include the right account code and analysis structure, recognising any intercompany transaction and whether it is a capital spend

-automatically calculate or quantify the right VAT based on the type of expenditure or supplier
+automatically calculate or quantify the right VAT based on the type of expenditure or by supplier service type

-have a simple 'user process' for cleansing purchase orders (e.g. such as identifying those unfulfilled for a certain time period)
+have a simple 'user process' for cleansing purchase orders and notification reminders of outstanding PO receipts (e.g. such as identifying those unfulfilled for a certain time period)

 check expenditure against an approved budget and give a warning if exceeds, or can be set up to prevent posting if over budget